Submitted by on

 Who Must Comply with CMMC?

-All DoD contractors or subcontractors must be CMMC compliant by 2025.
+All DoD contractors or subcontractors must be CMMC compliant by early 2025.

-Level 2 organizations are subject to triannual third-party assessments for critical national security information.
-Level 3 organizations are subject to triannual government-led assessments.
+Level 2 organizations are generally subject to triennial third-party assessments by a Certified Third-Party Assessor Organization (C3PAO).
+Level 3 organizations are subject to triennial Defense Industrial Base Cybersecurity Assessment Center (DIBCAC) assessments.

-Since CMMC compliance requirements apply to all contractors who engage directly with the DoD and their subcontractors, it has a significant impact on hundreds of thousands of organizations.
+Since CMMC compliance requirements apply to all contractors who engage directly with the DoD and their subcontractors, it has a significant impact on thousands upon thousands of organizations.
 These include contractors in areas such as:

 • Critical infrastructure